GST Notice

 - •This means the ASMT-14 amount is almost always much higher than your actual liability

-This is exactly why filing pending returns (even late) within 30 days is often the most effective path - the Section 62(2) withdrawal resets the position to your actual filed numbers rather than the officer's estimates.
+This is exactly why filing pending returns (even late) within 30 days is often the most effective path.
+The Section 62(2) withdrawal resets the position to your actual filed numbers rather than the officer's estimates.

 Frequently Asked Questions